BRCA1 and BRCA2

 BRCA2 carriers tend to be diagnosed with ovarian cancer at a later age than BRCA1 carriers .
 So, BRCA2 carriers who have had bilateral prophylactic mastectomy may delay oophorectomy until age 40-45 .

 Prophylactic oophorectomy may also lower the risk of breast cancer .

 For premenopausal women, prophylactic oophorectomy leads to early menopause.

 Learn more about early menopause and how to manage its symptoms.

 Some support groups are tailored to BRCA1 and BRCA2 carriers and people with BRCA1/2-related breast cancers.

-Our Support section offers a list of resources to help find local and online support groups.
-For example, FORCE is an organization that offers online support for people at higher risk of breast, ovarian or other cancers related to family history or inherited gene mutations.
+For example, FORCE is an organization that offers online support for people at higher than average risk of breast, ovarian or other cancers due to family history or inherited gene mutations.